lucky20511/ElementProgramming/chapter1.md

 3.Don't need to use setter and getter

-Approaching the problem
+### Approaching the problem

 1.Clarify the problem

 2.Work on concrete examples

 3.Spell out brute-force solution

+    - Need to care about the case if it takes a long time to describe the brute-force method.

 4.Think out loud

 5.Apply patterns

+    - e.g. HashMap, Recursion, DP, slow fast pointer, topological sorting